Punktum-dk/das-service-specification/README.md

 <a id="document-history"></a>
 ### Document History

+- 1.11 2018-11-16
+  - Corrected the examples so these are directly executable

 - 1.10 2018-10-31
   - Updated the [Test Data](#test-data) section.
 Example data for the deprecated `blocked` removed and `enqueded` added